 - After installation or service, test the system to confirm that it is operating properly.
-Test the system regularly to confirm that it will be operational in an emergency. - If future service and operating personnel do not have these instructions to refer to, the system may not provide the intended audible warning, and service personnel may be exposed to death, permanent hearing loss, or other bodily injuries.
+Test the system regularly to confirm that it will be operational in an emergency. - If future service and operating personnel do not have these instructions to refer to and are not properly trained, the system may not provide the intended audible warning, and service personnel may be exposed hazards that could result in death, permanent hearing loss, or other bodily injuries.
 File these instructions in a safe place and refer to them periodically.
 Give a copy of these instructions to recruits and trainees.
-Also give a copy to anyone who is going to service or repair the RF100.

-To reduce the risk of electric shock, do not perform any servicing other than what is contained in the operating instructions unless you are qualified to do so.
+Also give a copy to anyone who is going to service or repair the RF100X. - To reduce the risk of electric shock, do not perform any servicing other than what is contained in the operating instructions unless you are qualified to do so.
 Refer all servicing to qualified service personnel.
-Always test the RF100 before using it after repairs have been made.
+Always test the RF100X before using it after repairs have been made.
+Comply with all applicable OSHA standards regarding Lock Out/Tag Out.